Spikkin Scandinavian: The similarity between Scots and Nordic tongues

 Viking seafarers launched their first raids on Scotland in the late eighth century, with Nordic influence continuing well into the 12th century.

-And 900 years later, we are still using a rich variety of words they brought to our shores, like bairn (child), midden (dump) and muckle (large).
+And 900 years later, we are still using a rich variety of words they brought to our shores, like bairn (child), midden (dump) and muckle (large/a lot).

 For centuries there were political, cultural, and consequently linguistic links across the North Sea.